Apartment Prices in Istanbul 2026: Smart Investor Guide

 3. Zeytinburnu

-These neighborhoods are favored by professionals, middle-class families, and buy-to-let investors aiming for high tenant demand and moderate appreciation.
+These neighborhoods attract professionals, young families, and buy-to-let investors seeking consistent tenant demand and balanced appreciation.

 Budget-Friendly Areas